Joint Custody Can Avoid Visitation Issues After a Divorce

 One of the most contentious aspects of a divorce is determining a child custody arrangement that is suitable for both parents, and especially for the child.
 Joint custody is a popular solution, but it is not always the best one, nor is it the only one.
 Regardless of what arrangement you come to, it’s very important to specify the arrangement in writing.
 This can help protect your rights and the rights of your child.
 For help with your child custody arrangement, seek the legal guidance of a family law attorney.

-Thanks to our friends and contributors from Pioletti & Pioletti for their insight into visitation rights.
+Thanks to our friends Pioletti & Pioletti for their insight into visitation rights.